One step at a time will get us there. Thank you God for just enough light for the step I’m on. xx

 The fear of the unknown is what it was.
 Not knowing for sure what it was going to look like once the bandage was off.
 It was nothing like I had imagined.
 It was merely stitches, in skin, and a slight lump where the port is resting.
 As I stood before the mirror, pulling at the adhesive, repeating, “God help me,” it was nothing to fear at all.
 He had it all planned.

 Tomorrow I start Chemo, but at this point, there is less fear.
 God has traveled this road before me, and He will be there tomorrow as well.
-Thank you for your love and prayers Beautiful Souls.
-Much love to you.
+Thank you for your love and prayers.

-As I strolled into the kitchen this morning, I noticed it looked clean.
+As I strolled into the kitchen this morning, it looked clean.
 My daughter had tidied it up before she went to bed.
 There was the Kuerig, standing at the ready with a pod in place, waiting to be pressed.
-One of my favorite mugs underneath, ready to capture the hot liquid.
+One of my favorite mugs underneath, sitting at the ready.

 Before grabbing the handle, I noticed a piece of paper rolled up behind the pod.
 It was a note from my daughter that said, “You’re still my hero.
 I love you so much.”

-Looking up the word Happiness, I saw many perspectives of what it meant for others.
+Looking up the word Happiness, I saw many perspectives of what it meant.
 There are a few things I’ve learned, that a lot of you probably have as well, but let’s ponder.

 Can people make me happy?
 No, but they can bring additional happiness into my life.